 The wheelhouse provides a great view of where you are headed and you are more than welcome to join Trig to learn more about south east Alaska and piloting the boat.

 You will be well fed while on board!
 Hearty breakfasts will fuel your days hunting for big wild steelhead.
 Shore lunches are packed and carried with the guides to enjoy while out on the streams.
 Appetizers will be ready upon your return to the boat, followed by gourmet dinners that will not disappoint.
 You and the crew have the option of dropping crab and shrimp pots for as fresh as you can get seafood apps and dinners.

 On the final night of the trip the staff will transfer you and your luggage from the Viaggio to a local hotel, the Scandia House.
 Hotel options are limited in Petersburg, but the Scandia house provides a great location with clean and comfortable rooms.
 The hotel will also shuttle you to the airport on your departure day.

 Travel to Petersburg:

 We recommend flying into Petersburg the day before departure.
 Guests can stay at a local inn near the docks.
-Most guests fly Alaska Airlines through Juneau with a night in Petersburg.
+Most guests fly Alaska Airlines through Juneau arriving in the late afternoon around 3pm (and then transfer to the Viaggio in port).
 There is also an option to take the morning "milk run" flight out of Seattle that stops in Ketchikan and Wrangel before arriving at Petersburg.
-The boat departs around noon on the first day of the trip which is a travel day to get to the fishing grounds.
-On departure day we recommend the mid day flight out of Petersburg and it is generally possible to get home the same day.
+The boat departs early in the morning on the first full day of the trip.
+On departure day we recommend the late morning flight out of Petersburg and it is generally possible to get home the same day.